maxproske/learn-supply-chain-security/05-slsa/README.md

 # SLSA

+> _Was born as a subproject of in-toto.
+It is an in-toto attestation._

 **SLSA** (pronounced "salsa") is an approachable security framework designed to protect the integrity of software supply chains that you can **incrementally** implement, starting from level 1.

 - **SLSA 2 would have been enough** to help prevent the **xz** attack, since the tarballs contained extra code not present in the commit.